servisys/ispconfig_setup/README.md

 [![PayPayl donate button](https://www.paypalobjects.com/it_IT/IT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TB4Q3UJDC5JDJ "Help US support this project using Paypal")

 # Newsletter #
-Subscribe to our newsletter to recive information about new version of the script.
+Subscribe to our newsletter to receive information about new version of the script.
 The link is here: http://eepurl.com/cAzq95
 We'll use only to inform you on new version of the script :)